Corinna Hartung, Projekt Manager Media Portal

 A new culture of sharing

-Open Educational Resources (OER) are teaching and learning materials with an open license.
+Open Educational Resources (OER) are teaching and learning materials under an open license.
 They may be downloaded free of charge by anyone, modified, and shared.
 As part of a global OER movement, quality, up-to-date materials are reaching more people than ever.
 How does copyright work with Open Educational Resources?
 What are the biggest challenges to implementing OER on an everyday basis in schools?
 What is Siemens Stiftung’s role in the OER movement?
-We sought answers from our expert, Dr Franziska Frost…
+We sought answers from our expert, Corinna Hartung.